.... clay pigeon shooting in beautiful South Cheshire

 REASON: Legal requirement.

-that they have FIBRE WADS (Very strict rule!) and a maximum of 28grams of shot in no greater than shot-size 7.
+Loads are limited to 28grams of shot in no greater than shot-size 7.

 REASON: To minimise our environmental impact and to comply with generally accepted competition regulations.

 4) Members are asked to arrive early on shoot days, in order to assist in setting up the ground, and to stay until the end of shooting

 to clear away the ground afterwards.
 In order to qualify for prizes, which are presented right at the end of the day, shooters must

 be present when the prizes are being awarded.

 REASON: To spread the workload of running the club as widely as possible.